IBM/storage-fusion/backup-restore/recipes/Db2/README.md

 ```
 2. Start Restore
      Fusion UI ---> Backup & Restore ---> Backed up applications ---> Select Application ---> select Backups tab ---> Select Backup Snapshot  ---> Click Restore

+### Note
+1. This recipe does not support Db2 Operator V2
+2. This recipe only supports restore to the same namespace (same cluster or different cluster)
+3. This recipe relies on having the Db2 Velero plugin installed.
+For more information about installing the plugin, refer [this](https://www.ibm.com/docs/en/software-hub/5.4.x?topic=utilities-fusion-backup-restore-utility) page.